MiernickiElijah/barbarian/README.md

 ### Specifications

-* User on a time they can enter in information
+* User can enter in information/tasks by hour increment

 * When a user clicks on the save button it saves the entered information to the local file

 * When a user reloads the page the information is pulled from the local file

-* When user clicks on a file it turns color, when time is > then left column it greys out.
+* Automatically change the background color of the row based on hour of day for past, present, and future times

 ## 💡 Notes
 https://getbootstrap.com/docs/4.0/components/alerts/